swiftlang/swift-evolution/proposals/nnnn-async-await.md

 }
 ```

+> **Rationale**: The `async` follows the parameter list because it is part of the function's type as well as its declaration.
+This follows the precedent of `throws`.

 The type of a reference to a function or initializer declared `async` is an `async` function type.
 If the reference is a “curried” static reference to an instance method, it is the "inner" function type that is `async`, consistent with the usual rules for such references.

 Special functions like `deinit` and storage accessors cannot be `async`.